Kalasatama

 Kalasatama is projected to become a rather densely built-up area - about 25,000 inhabitants expected to come there, about as many as in Kallio.
 In addition, jobs are planned for Kalasatama for about 10,000 people.
 A concentration of 23- to 35-storey skyscraper towers are coming to the Kalasatama center area around the Kalasatama metro station, which was completed in 2007.
-Two of the towers, called Majakka and Loisto, and the Redi shopping centre are already completed, while the third tower Lumo One is still under construction.
-Construction of the fourth tower, T7, began in the end of 2021.
+Three of the towers, called Majakka, Loisto and Lumo One, and the Redi shopping centre are already completed, while the fourth and fifth towers Visio and Horisontti are still under construction.
+Construction of Visio began in the end of 2021, and Horisontti was started in May 2023.

+Kalasatama may be considered the name of a larger area with a number of residential neighbourhoods, including Sompasaari, settled from 2011, Verkkosaari, having acquired residents from the mid 2010's onward, while both Verkkosaari and Hanasaari have continued construction at present.

 Attempts have been made to build a smart city from Kalasatama that focuses on smart sensors and robotics.
 Guide robots in the doctors' offices, robot buses and food delivery robots have already been on display in Kalasatama.

-Formerly there was a cargo harbour in Kalasatama (Sörnäinen harbour) but it was moved to Vuosaari in late 2008.
-After that the construction of the neighbourhood began.
+The neighbourhood was given the name Kalasatama as formerly there had been a major commercial port located there, Sörnäinen Harbour, which was replaced in late 2008 by Vuosaari Harbour, after which residential construction began.